NitinR99/3670Assignment2/README.md

 The line "java JobSeeker" can be run many times.
 (Each Jobseeker is a client)
 ### For Assignment 3
 Follow "Using pcap4j.pdf" to set up the Maven development environment on your system.
+You also need to download and install netcat on your local system, and add it to your system path variables.
 ## How to use?
 (Assignment 2)

 **Step 1:** Run JobCreator